aribiswas/no-frills-rl/README.md

 # No-Frills RL: Simple implementations of popular RL algorithms

 No-Frills RL is a repository for reinforcement learning algorithms with simple and easy-to-understand implementation in PyTorch.
 The current implmentation uses Python 3.6 and has been tested with PyTorch 1.5.0.
+There is no support for scalability yet.

 No-Frills RL is primarily intended to be used for personal or educational purposes.